Three Equals for four trombones, WoO 30: Composition and first performance

 Beethoven completed his seventh symphony in the summer of 1812, later published as Op.
 92. He began work straight away on the eighth symphony, but continued to suffer the same headaches and high fever from the year before.
 His doctor again ordered Beethoven to rest in the Bohemian spa town of Teplitz, where he wrote the well-known letter to his "Immortal Beloved", whose identity is still unknown.
-He also finally met Johann von Goethe in Teplitz in July 1812, a somewhat equivocal meeting of minds.
+He also finally met Goethe in Teplitz in July 1812, a somewhat equivocal meeting of minds.
 Beethoven, out walking in the company of Goethe, deliberately walked straight through the midst of some royalties with his hands in his pockets, and rebuked Goethe for being too deferential.

 Furthermore, Beethoven's youngest brother, (Nikolaus) Johann, had begun cohabiting during 1812 with Therese Obermayer, who already had a 5-year-old illegitimate daughter (Amalie Waldmann) from a previous relationship.
 Beethoven journeyed to Linz in late September 1812, primarily to convince Johann to end the relationship.
 Although he finished the eighth symphony after only four months in Linz in October, Johann remained obdurate, and Beethoven appealed instead to the bishop, to the civic authorities and to the police.